 Hagia Sophia in history

-Built on a strategic point of land in the “New Jerusalem,” as Constantinople was called at the time of its construction, it was a symbol of the greatness of the Byzantine Empire and the dominance of the Christian faith after decades of persecution by the Romans.
+Built on a strategic area of land in the “New Jerusalem,” as Constantinople was called at the time of its construction, it was a symbol of the greatness of the Byzantine Empire and the dominance of the Christian faith after decades of persecution by the Romans.

 It served as the absolute center of religious, political, and artistic life for the entire Byzantine world.

-The cathedral in its most recent form was completed in 537 AD, but the original church on the site of Hagia Sophia is said to have been built at the time of Constantine I in 325 AD, on the foundations of a pagan temple.
+The cathedral in its most recent form was completed in 537 AD, but the original church on the site of Hagia Sophia is said to have been built at the time of Constantine I in 325 AD on the foundations of a pagan temple.

 His son, Constantius II, consecrated the great cathedral in 360.
 It was damaged in 404 by fire during a riot following the second banishment of St. John Chrysostom, then the patriarch of Constantinople.

-It was rebuilt and enlarged by the Roman emperor Constans I. The restored building was rededicated in 415 by Theodosius II, but it was burned again in the Nika Insurrection in 532.
+It was rebuilt and enlarged by the Roman Emperor Constans I. The restored building was rededicated in 415 by Theodosius II, but it was burned again in the Nika Insurrection in 532.

 The burning of the cathedral sparked the vision of Justinian I to build a magnificent cathedral to thank God for saving his throne during the Nika Insurrection and to honor Christendom.
 At the same time, the massive building would present to the world an undeniable show of Justinian’s power and wealth.

 It was February 23rd when the Emperor gave the order to build Hagia Sophia.
 Architects Anthemius of Tralles and Isidorus of Miletus were called upon to erect the magnificent cathedral, which would become the greatest symbol of Christianity in the world.